Sketchbooks Provide Fascinating Insights into 19th Century Naturalism

 Buchanan emigrated to New Zealand in 1851, travelling on the barque Columbus, arriving in Port Chalmers seven months later in 1852.
 Once settled, he bought and farmed a 10-acre section in the North East Valley near Dunedin.
 Between 1856 and 1859 he was employed as an assistant to Alexander Garvie, and helped with the provincial reconnaissance surveys of Otago.
 Interestingly, he was actually the first to find gold at the Tuapeka and Clutha rivers, pre-dating Gabriel Read’s discovery in 1861, but Buchanan never gained recognition.

 James Hector enlisted Buchanan as a botanist and draughtsman for a number of expeditions in 1863 that explored the Otago region by both land and sea.
-These trips included Hector’s major expedition up the Matukituki valley to find an accessible route to the West Coast.
+These trips included Hector’s major expedition up the Matukituki Valley to find an accessible route to the West Coast.
 During this journey, Buchanan was able to investigate the upper reaches of the Matukituki River and produced what was likely one of the first vegetation maps to be created in New Zealand.

 By the end of 1864, Buchanan had generated some of his finest work alongside the scientific guidance of Hector, creating botanical drawings, maps, and panoramic watercolours of the western lakes and sounds.
 Milford Sound looking north-west from Freshwater Basin (from the Hocken Collections) is the best known of this series and its preliminary pencil studies can be found in the sketchbooks held by Toitū.

-1949.42.2-57: drawing of Milford Sound — very similar to his best known work, Milford Sound looking north-west from Freshwater Basin.
+1949.42.2-57: drawing of Milford Sound — very similar to his best-known work, Milford Sound looking north-west from Freshwater Basin.
 Image courtesy of Toitū Otago Settlers Museum.

 In the History of Otago, Dr Alexander Hare McLintock talks about Buchanan and his painting Milford Sound Looking North-west from Freshwater Basin: “[he had a] concentration on bare essentials, portrayed in an austere harmony of brown, grey, green, and blue [which] resulted in a work of superlative merit.
-Though it possesses qualities which make it one of the few great landscape paintings the Otago century has produced, this watercolour stands as aloof in its class as it does in appeal.
-Nothing since has ever quite approached it and Buchanan with this triumph reached the heights, for in his remaining work his limitations are more apparent than is his talent… In the history of provincial art Buchanan remains as detached a figure as the lone mountains he delineated in so unique a fashion.”
+Though it possesses qualities that make it one of the few great landscape paintings the Otago century has produced, this watercolour stands as aloof in its class as it does in appeal.
+Nothing since has ever quite approached it and Buchanan with this triumph reached the heights, for in his remaining work his limitations are more apparent than is his talent… In the history of provincial art, Buchanan remains as detached a figure as the lone mountains he delineated in so unique a fashion.”

 Hector was appointed as the Director for the newly constituted Geological Survey and Colonial Museum in Wellington in 1865, and he secured appointments for all his Dunedin staff, including Buchanan, in their corresponding roles.
 In his new role, Buchanan continued to travel the country, taking trips to study the unique botany and geology of New Zealand — all of which he meticulously documented in his many field-books.